 Learning Assistant Program

 Learning assistants (LAs) are undergrads who have finished a course and return to take on an instructional role.
-They complete prep sessions with faculty and are trained by Wheelock School of Education & Human Development faculty to facilitate class discussions with students.
+They complete prep sessions with faculty and are trained by Wheelock College of Education & Human Development faculty to facilitate class discussions with students.
 The LAs assist the course staff, but do not replace graduate student teaching fellows.

 “The LAs have such a powerful perspective that no one else has.
 They were previously students in the course, and now, as an LA, they are on the other side of the classroom,” says Kathryn Spilios, a CAS master lecturer in biology and Learning Assistant Program director.
 “Their ability to bridge the gap between students and faculty is amazing.”